Zika Virus Infection

 - Muscle pain

-There are a number of similar viruses that can be passed from mosquitoes such as chikungunya or dengue.
-A blood test may be done to determine the specific virus that is causing the symptoms.
+Other viruses can be passed from the same mosquitoes that carry Zika virus.
+A blood test will be done to find out which virus is causing symptoms.

-The Zika virus may exist in the body or in sperm for a short time even after symptoms have passed.
-To decrease the risk of passing the virus to a new fetus the US Center for Disease Control (CDC) recommends:
+The Zika virus may exist in the body or in sperm for a period of time even after symptoms have passed.
+To lower the risk of passing the virus to a fetus:

 - Women who have been infected or suspect an infection should wait at least 8 weeks before trying to get pregnant.

-- Men who have been infected or had possible exposure to Zika should wait at least 6 months before trying to have a child with your partner.
+- Men who have been infected or had possible exposure to Zika should wait at least 3 months before trying to have a child with their partner.